oconnor663/jacko.io/posts/snooze.md

     functions comes from.
 The rules for what you can do after `fork` are mostly the same as the rules for what you can do in a signal handler.

-Even if the OS could clean up threads, that wouldn't help here, because a paused thread needs all its resources if we eventually unpause it.
-And the same applies to Rust futures, if we snooze them.
-A snoozed future might get polled again, so we can't `drop` it.

-In other words, snoozing a future is just as broken as cancelling or pausing a thread.
-In all but the most carefully controlled circumstances, we have to assume that we'll deadlock our whole program if we ever do it.
+Cancelling futures works reasonably well, but snoozing a future is just as broken as pausing a thread, because we're not letting the future clean up after itself, and we're also not letting it `drop`.
+Outside of carefully controlled circumstances, we have to assume that snoozing any future or stream could deadlock the whole process.
 Async locks aren't as ubiquitous as the locks in `malloc` or `std::io`, so it's harder to notice this problem today, but it's fundamentally the same problem.

 ## Pointing the finger